 Common external pathogens that impact the eyes are Wind, Damp, Fire, Dryness, Cold, and Summer Heat according to TCM.
 Of these six evil factors, Wind, Damp and Fire typically attack the eyes in acute cases.
 Wind is the leading pathogenic factor, which can easily bring other environmental “evils” into the eyes.
-Wind pathogens come on quickly; mixed with Fire bringing inflammation, ulceration, and redness; mixed with Dampness bringing mucus, edema, and secretions.
+Wind pathogens come on quickly; mixed with Fire bringing inflammation, ulceration, and redness; mixed with Dampness bringing mucous, edema, and secretions.
 This would be a common pattern with conjunctivitis or seasonal allergies, and should be distinguished from the internal patterns of Liver Wind, Spleen Damp, and Liver Fire; while the symptoms are similar, they have to be addressed differently for the best outcomes for great eye health.

 Eye paralysis due to Bell's Palsy is well treated with acupuncture; the sooner that you receive treatment the faster and better you will respond.
 Bell's Palsy is considered an acute pathogenic invasion of Wind.
 Many people find they are afflicted with this after being exposed to actual wind, such as riding in a car with the window down.